 - An announcement introducing the program and the competitive supplier, which will be sent to media contacts at local newspapers and other outlets identified as valuable by the Town. - A dedicated informational Web site that explains the Aggregation Plan, community benefits, the opt-out process, the environmental content of the power supply, and other helpful information.
 This site will be available during the initial educational outreach and also on an ongoing basis so that customers can find information about the program for its duration. - A toll-free customer information and support hotline. - Interviews with local media outlets such as the local cable access channel. - An informational slide broadcast on the local cable access television channel. - Announcements on the Town's social media accounts. - Informational documents that mirror the aggregation web site content and can be used as handouts during the community presentation.
-These materials will also be made available through the web site as downloadable files and in the Town Hall and other public buildings. - A community-wide presentation, open to all community members. - A presentation for seniors at the senior center. - Use of the town's electronic message sign to publicize information about the aggregation, such as event dates and times.

-A detailed timeline for these efforts will be developed as the launch gets closer.
+These materials will also be made available through the web site as downloadable files and in the Town Hall and other public buildings. - A community-wide presentation, open to all community members. - A presentation for seniors at the senior center. - A detailed timeline for these efforts will be developed as the launch gets closer.

 ii.
-Notice of the 30-day, pre-launch opt-out period
+30-day opt-out notice

 In addition to the broad-based education initiatives, a 30-day opt-out notice will be mailed to every eligible customer on basic service.
 The notice will be an official Town communication, and it will be sent in an envelope clearly marked as containing time-sensitive information related to the program.
 The notice will: (1) introduce and describe the program; (2) inform customers of their right to opt-out and that they will be automatically enrolled if they do not exercise that right; (3) explain how to-opt out; and (4) prominently state all program charges and compare the price and primary terms of the Town's competitive supply to the price and terms of utility basic service.
-The opt-out notice is attached to this Plan as Exhibit B. The opt-out envelope is attached as Exhibit C.
+The opt-out notice is attached to this Plan as Exhibit B.

 The direct mailing will include an opt-out reply card.
 Customers will have 30 days from the date of the mailing to return the reply card if they wish to opt out of the program by this method.
 The notice will be designed by the Town and printed and mailed by the competitive supplier, who will process the opt-out replies.
-The opt-out reply card is attached to this Plan as Exhibit D.
+The opt-out reply card is attached to this Plan as Exhibit C.

 c.
-Enroll customers and provide service, including information disclosure
+Enroll customers and provide service, including quarterly notifications